Inflectra/rapise-documentation/docs/Manuals/Rpa.md

 }
 ```

-The queue ensures that commands are processed sequentially and no more than one Rapise test is executed at the same time.
+The queue ensures that commands are processed sequentially and that no more than one Rapise test is executed at the same time.

 ### RpaFolderMonitor

-This type of agent monitors a specific folder and triggers actions when new items are created, changed or deleted in this folder.
+This type of agent monitors a specific folder and triggers actions when items are created, changed, or deleted in it.

 Example: